 The government has strict guidelines and safeguards to protect people who participate in clinical trials.
 Every clinical trial in the U.S. must be approved and monitored by an Institutional Review Board to make sure the risks are as low as possible and are worth any potential benefits.
 Before participating in a trial, a person must sign an informed consent agreement, which provides detailed information about the study, medications and procedures.
 Experienced, trained physicians who have been designated principal investigators closely monitor study participants.

 Why should I participate in a clinical trial?

 By participating in a stroke clinical trial, you’re taking an active role in your health and helping others by contributing to medical research.

-- Gain access to new treatments that are not available to the public
+- Gain access to new treatments that aren’t available to the public.

-- Receive all medical visits related to the study free of charge.
-This includes physical examinations, doctor visits, study medications and laboratory tests.
+- Obtain expert care at leading health care facilities.
+Medical visits related to the study are free.
+This includes physical exams, doctors’ visits, medications and lab tests.

 How can I enroll in a stroke clinical trial?

 To locate clinical trials near you, visit ClinicalTrials.gov.
 It’s a registry and results database of clinical studies of human participants conducted around the world.
 Research projects and clinical trials pertaining to post-stroke treatment are increasing each year.
 Stroke survivors and caregivers are encouraged to check the resource center page regularly for updates.